 I got a job as assistant to the gallery director (who wasn't and artist or cared much for it).
 I was also the director of the Artist-In-Residence program, a job that fell in my lap because, in an artist village, no one wanted to deal with the flaky artists.
 Go figure!
 An artist village full of flaky artists!
 What a surprise!
 I became the liaison between the administration and the artists.
 It was a job made in heaven.
 I had a ton of fun and gained the trust of the artists.
 I resolved most of their issues and created cultural exchanges between Dominican and foreign artists.
 The blending of ideas, art and culture between artists from all over the world and Dominican artists was one of the major achievements of the village.
 I may not be remembered for this and I didn't get any of the credit, but a lot of my ideas were used and I had the best experience of my life.
 I took the artists on excursions around the country and they loved it.
 Up to the mountains, the north coast, and around the south east.
 We called it color scouting.
 I introduced foreign artists to Dominican artists, and all sorts of cultural exchanges ensued.
 I know a lot of artists benefited from their experience in Altos, and I am proud to have helped.

-When there were concerts or events, your job stopped and you had a different job while the events lasted .
+When there were concerts or events, our job stopped and we had a different job while the events lasted.
 When the acts came to town I helped with the VIPs.
 I took Geoffrey Holder on a shopping spree to Santo Domingo, Hung out with Santana & his wife and the band, gave Diana Ross a tour of the village, and much more.

 Even now I have fond memories of the time I spent in Altos.
 It was the early 1980s.
 I was 30 and alone for the first time in my life.
 I had never had a "real" job – other than I was an artist – never been on my own, never made any decisions for myself.
 I was a woman raised in a Latin family.
 This meant the you lived at your parent's home and obeyed them until the day they got married, even if this meant 40 years old.
 So, I went from my parent's house, to my husband's house, to being on my own, at 30, with a two year old daughter.
 Very scary.
 But, I was lucky enough to land in the most magical of place to work out my demons and get over my divorce.